About EGSH

 Taxation and Financial Reporting

-Corporate entities subject to UAE corporate tax, as well as companies required to comply with IFRS accounting standards, may require certified property valuations to support balance sheet reporting, asset disclosure, or audit requirements (FTA).
-The DLD valuation certificate provides the independently verified figure required by tax and audit frameworks.
+Corporate entities subject to UAE corporate tax and companies required to comply with IFRS accounting standards may require certified property valuations to support balance sheet reporting, asset disclosure, or audit requirements (Federal Tax Authority).
+The DLD Taqeemi certificate provides the independently verified figure required by tax and audit frameworks.

 Insurance Coverage